PItak-bite/Peter/README.md

 Hi i´m peter this is a robot for pianotiles!

-use it whith this webside
+use it whith this webside: https://www.babygames.com/Piano-Tiles-2-Online

 pip recviraments
 from pyautogui import *